BenTheElder/site/content/posts/prow.md

 {{< figure src="./test_metrics.33pct.png" alt="a grafana dashboard screenshot showing over 10,000 jobs / day, with around an 80% pass-rate" caption="Velodrome [job metrics](http://velodrome.k8s.io/dashboard/db/bigquery-metrics?orgId=1)" >}}

 The system handling all of this leverages Kubernetes, naturally, and of-course has a number of nautically-named components.
-This system is <a href="https://github.com/kubernetes/test-infra/tree/master/prow" class="italic">Prow</a>, and is used to manage automatic validation and merging of human-approved pull requests and to verify branch-health leading up to each release.
+This system is [*Prow*](https://github.com/kubernetes/test-infra/tree/master/prow), and is used to manage automatic validation and merging of human-approved pull requests and to verify branch-health leading up to each release.

-With Prow each job is a single-container <a href="https://kubernetes.io/docs/concepts/workloads/pods/pod/">pod</a>, created in a dedicated build and test cluster by "plank", a micro-service running in the services cluster.
+With Prow each job is a single-container [pod](https://kubernetes.io/docs/concepts/workloads/pods/pod/), created in a dedicated build and test cluster by "plank", a micro-service running in the services cluster.
-Each Prow component (roughly outlined above, along with <a href="http://testgrid.k8s.io">TestGrid</a>) is a small Go service structured around managing these one-off single-pod "ProwJobs".
+Each Prow component (roughly outlined above, along with [TestGrid](http://testgrid.k8s.io)) is a small Go service structured around managing these one-off single-pod "ProwJobs".

 Using Kubernetes frees us from worrying about most of the resource management and scheduling / bin-packing of these jobs once they have been created and has generally been a pleasant experience.

-Prow / "hook" also provides <a href="http://prow.k8s.io/plugin-help.html">a number of GitHub automation plugins</a>
- used to provide things like issue and pull request <a href="https://github.com/kubernetes/test-infra/blob/master/commands.md">slash commands</a> for applying and removing labels, opening and closing issues, etc.
+Prow / "hook" also provides [a number of GitHub automation plugins<](http://prow.k8s.io/plugin-help.html) used to provide things like issue and pull request [slash commands](https://github.com/kubernetes/test-infra/blob/master/commands.md) for applying and removing labels, opening and closing issues, etc.
- This has been particularly helpful since <a href="https://help.github.com/articles/repository-permission-levels-for-an-organization/">GitHub's permissions model is not particularly granular</a> and we'd like contributors to be able to label issues without write permissions. 🙃
+ This has been particularly helpful since [GitHub's permissions model is not particularly granular](https://help.github.com/articles/repository-permission-levels-for-an-organization/) and we'd like contributors to be able to label issues without write permissions. 🙃
 <br>
 <br>
-If any of this sounds interesting to you come check out <a href="https://github.com/kubernetes/test-infra/tree/master/prow">Prow's source code</a> and join our <a href="https://github.com/kubernetes/community/blob/master/sig-testing/README.md">SIG Testing</a> meetings for more.
+If any of this sounds interesting to you come check out [Prow's source code](https://github.com/kubernetes/test-infra/tree/master/prow) and join our [SIG Testing](https://github.com/kubernetes/community/blob/master/sig-testing/README.md) meetings for more.

 ## Notes